 Now that travelling is slowly easing up, some families may consider travelling and may include their helper in the travelling plans.
 Some domestic helpers who have been stuck in Singapore for the past two years may want to return home to visit their families.
 Thus, you can consider an insurance plan that offers coverage not only in Singapore but also globally so that your helper is protected anywhere 24/7 against any unfortunate incidents resulting in permanent disablement or death.

 Pre-existing Medical Conditions

 Temporary workers are not entitled to the healthcare subsidies offered by the government.
 You need to consider if the insurance coverage is comprehensive and sufficient for your helper.

 Most insurance plans do not provide coverage for pre-existing medical conditions which mean whatever costs incurred for treatments as a result of your helper’s pre-existing medical conditions will have to come out of your pocket.
 Ensuring the insurance plan covers any pre-existing conditions on top of hospitalisation fees will protect you financially.

 For anyone who is considering to hire a domestic helper, purchasing domestic helper insurance through the maid agency might be the easiest option.
 However, the insurance plan recommended by them might not be the most suitable to address your needs.
 Do the necessary research and list out some of the areas you are looking at when deciding on the best insurance provider.
 Always be prepared for the unexpected.

-At China Taiping SG, we provide one of the most comprehensive domestic helper insurance in Singapore.Download PDF
+At China Taiping SG, we provide one of the most comprehensive domestic helper insurance in Singapore, along with other insurance plans to safeguard your future, such as hospital safe insurance, whole life insurance, savings insurance, and retirement insurance.Download PDF